 Trigger points are often mixed up with tender points, one of the original criteria for diagnosing fibromyalgia.
 One of the problems in diagnosing fibromyalgia using tender points is that some of the 18 tender points coincide with or are near the location of myofascial trigger points.

 Many fibromyalgia sufferers have myofascial pain and trigger points that also contribute to their symptoms.
-It may be that fibromyalgia tender points are symptoms of a overreaction of the central nervous system.
+It may be that fibromyalgia tender points are symptoms of an overreaction of the central nervous system.
 Or it could be that they are really hyperactive trigger points contributing to the overstimulation of the central nervous system.

-The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief
+Source: The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief

 Fibromyalgia sufferers should treat trigger points conservatively to reduce myofascial pain.
 Limit the intensity and duration of treatment based on what is comfortably tolerated without worsening the symptoms.